orcwg/cra.orcwg.org/README.md

 ### Dynamic Lists

 The system automatically generates special lists based on FAQ properties.
-These are configured in the `DYNAMIC_LISTS` array in `src/_data/data.js`:
+These are configured in the `DYNAMIC_LISTS` array in `src/_data/data.js` and are automatically added to the Topics page.

 **Available Dynamic Lists:**
 - `new` - FAQs created within the last 30 days (sorted newest first)